rey/reyhan.org/_posts/2017-11-15-google-authenticator-ios-backup.markdown

 held in Google Authenticator.

-Having suffered performance issues with the iOS 11.1.1 update, I decided to restore my iPhone to factory settings, then restore from a backup but concerned that I would lose the accounts held in [Google Authenticator](https://itunes.apple.com/gb/app/google-authenticator/id388497605).
+Having suffered performance issues with the iOS 11.1.1 update, I decided to restore my iPhone to factory settings, then restore from a backup but worried that I would lose the accounts held in [Google Authenticator](https://itunes.apple.com/gb/app/google-authenticator/id388497605).